-Again, a higher end product is usually called for for this kind of work, and you should avoid the dinky, super cheap models that are basically little more than a kid’s toy in a high visibility shell.
+Again, a higher-end product is usually called for this kind of work, and you should avoid the dinky, super cheap models that are basically little more than a kid’s toy in a high visibility shell.

 This means you will need your own well-equipped first-aid kit.